Fjeddo/add-auth-to-aspnet-core-razor-pages/README.md

     ...
     ```

-4. Add pages `Pawns` and `Bishops` (chess references).
+4. Add pages `Pawns` and `Bishops`.
 Please and note the required policies in the respective page model.
 This will cause the user to be redirected to login with a valid Entra ID account.

 5. If logged in with a user without the required role(s), the `/NoMatchingRole` is served and the user may navigate to the `Index` page: